kyuupichan/electrumx/docs/ENVIRONMENT.rst

 * **IRC**

-  Set to anything non-empty to advertise on IRC
+  Set to anything non-empty to advertise on IRC.
+ElectrumX connects to IRC over the clear internet, always.

 * **IRC_NICK**